Solar storms could cause train delays

 "Your train has been delayed due to a signalling failure" is a phrase commuters will be all too familiar with.

-While most of us might lay the blame on snow or rain, a recent report suggests another type of weather could also be at fault:– space weather, in the form of ejections from the Sun interacting with Earth's magnetic field.
+While most of us might lay the blame on snow or rain, there is a study that suggests another type of weather could also be at fault: space weather, in the form of ejections from the Sun interacting with Earth's magnetic field.

 Train signalling systems use electric currents in the rails to determine if a train is present on a given section of track, showing a red light if it detects one.